Clémence Poésy

 Clémence Guichard (born 30 October 1982), known professionally as Clémence Poésy ([klemɑ̃s pɔezi]), is a French actress and fashion model.
 After starting on the stage as a child, Poésy studied drama and has been active in both film and television since 1999, including some English-language productions.
 She is known for the roles of Fleur Delacour in the Harry Potter film series, Chloë in In Bruges, Rana in 127 Hours, Natasha Rostova in War and Peace, and the lead role as Elise Wassermann in the 24-episode series The Tunnel.

 Early life and education

 Born in L'Haÿ-les-Roses, a southern suburb of Paris, she is the daughter of actor-writer Étienne Guichard and a French teacher.
 Poésy took her mother's maiden name as her stage name.
-She was sent to an alternative school in Meudon.
+She attended a bilingual alternative school, La Source, in Meudon.

 Her father gave Poésy her first acting job when she was a child; then she had two lines at age 14.
 She has a younger sister, Maëlle Poésy-Guichard, who is also an actress.

-After leaving La Source, the bilingual, alternative school she attended until the age of 16, Poésy studied drama at the Conservatoire National Supérieur d'Art Dramatique (CNSAD, the French National Academy of Dramatic Arts), the Atelier International de Blanche Salant et Paul Weaver, and Paris Nanterre University.
+After leaving La Source aged 16, Poésy studied drama at the Conservatoire National Supérieur d'Art Dramatique (CNSAD, the French National Academy of Dramatic Arts), the Atelier International de Blanche Salant et Paul Weaver, and Paris Nanterre University.